DandelionYas/expense-tracker-backend/README.md

 - ⚠️ Implement addRole API
 - ⚠️ Add logs in all required levels

+## Common module

+It contains all the common configurations that are required by all services including:
+- ✅ Global Error Handling
+- ✅ Jwt Role Converter to cover the difference between Keycloak and Spring Security role names
+- ✅ RabbitMQ configs to be used in expense-service and notification service
+- ✅ Logging filter for http requests which is helpful for debugging
+- ✅ A custom config for swagger which can be customized for each service

 ## Expense Service

 Expense Service exposes APIs to: